Enhancing poultry traceability in Western Australia

 We are on a real farm, with a PIC for sheep and cattle, do I use the same PIC or get another specifically for the chooks.
 And will I need to fill out a waybill everytime I take chooks to markets or sell privately to individuals?

-Lisa asked about 4 years ago
+Lisa asked over 4 years ago

 Hi Lisa, If you are already registered with DPIRD as an owner of livestock for your sheep and cattle then you would have been issued with a PIC.
 Under this proposal you would use the same PIC for your chooks.
 All you would need to do is update your livestock owner registration to include poultry.